Dentist in Phoenix, AZ Explains Tmj Treatment Options

 When that delicate balance is disrupted, a condition known as temporomandibular joint disorder or TMD occurs, and it has a big impact on your quality of life.

 Because symptoms of TMD are so varied and often intermittent, the cause is commonly misdiagnosed by medical doctors or treated inappropriately.
 They usually mask symptoms with heavy-duty prescription pain relievers.
 These narcotics may dull your pain, but they also dull your brain, impacting performance at work and home.

-If you have any reason to believe you have TMD, a visit to Dr. Koppikar is in order.
+If you have any reason to believe you have TMD, a visit to Dr. Frost is in order.
 He approaches TMD in this manner:

 - Accurate diagnosis.
 It begins with a compassionate analysis of your symptoms, and then a thorough examination of your oral health, alignment of your teeth, and your bite.

 - Uncovering triggers.
 The next step is unhurried discussion about your home life, job, habits, and hobbies to discover factors which trigger or worsen your condition.

 - Lifestyle adjustments.
 In some cases, TMD flare-ups may be avoided with simple changes to the things you do every day like giving up chewing gum, sleeping on your back, or getting a shoulder rest for your telephone receiver.

 - Physical therapy.
 Dr. Frost may recommend stretching exercises, ultrasound therapy, or warm compresses.

 - Stress reduction techniques.
 Yoga, meditation, physical exercise, and acupuncture can help.

 - Bite splint.
 This is a small plastic mouth guard, worn at night to realign bite and reduce jaw strain from clenching and grinding.
 It stabilizes the jaw, allowing it to relax.